rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

 * If you see a message similar to the screenshot, congratulations!
 You have successfully installed Virtual Box and Vagrant.
 You now know how to create a virtual machine and connect to it.
 * Take a screenshot of your own command prompt and copy it into your submission Word document.
 * Connecting to a machine with SSH is commonly called an SSH session.
-You close your session when you disconnect.
+You close your session when you close the window or log out of the machine.

 ### Step 7: Suspend, Resume, and Destroy

 * Run "`$ exit`" to leave the SSH session.
 You will be back at your regular command prompt.
 * Run "`> vagrant suspend`" to suspend your machine.
-Suspending the machine saves its running state to your hard drive and allows you to bring it up quickly.
+Suspending the machine saves its running state to your hard drive and allows you to bring it back up quickly.
 * Run "`> vagrant ssh`".
 This should fail because the machine is not running.
 * Run "`> vagrant up`" to bring the machine into a running state again.
 * Run "`> vagrant ssh`".
 This should succeed.